 When the Bill of Rights was added to the United States Constitution in 1791, the Ninth Amendment clause was part.
 The Ninth Amendment of the United States Constitution states that the federal government doesn’t own the rights that are not listed in the Constitution, but instead, they belong to citizens.
 This means the rights in the Constitution are not the only ones people should be limited to.
 The government shouldn’t disparage the rights of other citizens according to the clause.
 That is the general issue included in the Ninth Amendment.
 These rights can consist of the right to plant flowers, the right to paint your toenails, and the right to eat what you want, among many others.
 All these are rights not denied to people just because they aren’t in the Constitution.
-The following is the Ninth Amendment of the United States simplified.

 Why It Was Added To The Constitution.

 There was a great debate on whether people’s rights are being protected before the Constitution was ratified.
 The Anti-Federalists are the ones that insisted that the Bill of Rights be included in the Constitution.
 They feared that the federal government would take all the power and oppress other people.
-Then Jason Madison listened and included The Ninth Amendment in the Constitution.
+Then James Madison listened and included The Ninth Amendment in the Constitution.
 However, an essential portion of the original draft that Madison created was removed by a select committee.
 It was to prohibit the federal government from expanding more using interpretation.
 This, in turn, made the whole application of the amendment and the purpose it was supposed to serve irrelevant.
 The intention was for it to be used as the Constitution’s mode of interpretation.
 It was supposed to give people the confidence that federal courts wouldn’t create any new government powers through interpretation.

 Opposition From Federalists.